 - Instrument Double Bass

 Donita has taught elementary strings in Boone and Ames, but now teaches mostly piano in her home studio.
-She has been a member of Music Teachers National Association (MTNA) and its state affiliate Iowa Music Teachers Association (IMTA) as well as the local, Music Teachers of Central Iowa (MTCI) for over 30 years. where she has held many offices in MTCI, Vice president for Auditions, Ethical Concerns Committee Chair, President, and currently Parliamentarian in IMTA.
-In 2018 She was named an MTNA Foundation Fellow.
+She has been a member of Music Teachers National Association (MTNA), Iowa Music Teachers Association (IMTA), and Music Teachers of Central Iowa (MTCI) for over 30 years.
+She has held many offices in MTCI, including Vice President for Auditions, Ethical Concerns Committee Chair, and President.
+She currently serves as Parliamentarian in IMTA.
+In 2018, Donita was named an MTNA Foundation Fellow.

 Donita was a member of the Des Moines Symphony from 1960-1964.
 She became a member once again in 1974.